-CAPS recognizes the importance of being involved on campus therefore we encourage students to find events, activities, departments and organizations that interests and serve their needs.
+CAPS recognizes the importance of being involved on campus, therefore, we encourage students to find events, activities, departments, and organizations that interest and serve their needs.

 - Visit the UH calendar to learn about events on campus, many are free or offer a student discount.

-- Become involved in a student organization or a student activity.
+- Become involved in a student organization or student activity.

 - Familiarize yourself with different campus departments that can address specific concerns, meet specific needs, and offer specialized programs.

 The following is an abbreviated list of departments: